-Here is a presentation that I will be giving on May 24 to the Houston ARMA chapter.
+Here is a presentation I gave on May 24, 2017, to the Houston ARMA chapter.
 The title of the presentation is "Duty," and it discusses the duty an employee has to comply with company policies and procedures, and how this can be used to increase support for a company's records management initiatives.
 The presentation, which includes slides and audio, runs about 30 minutes.
 It is an MP4 file, done with Camtasia.

 This is a presentation for the Houston Association of Litigation Support Managers on June 19, 2013, titled "An Information Governance Perspective on the EDRM."
 This is done in Articulate (it runs about 22 minutes), or you can just view the slides.
 Here's a version in a different format if the first one doesn't run on your computer (it runs about 24 minutes).